 Traditional Bolognese Sauce ( Ragu' alla Bolognese)

-- 300 gr freshly-minced beef (preferably shoulder cut)
+- 300 g freshly-minced beef (preferably shoulder cut)

 - 200 ml dry white wine

-- 300 ml pureed tomatoes or 3 tbsp triple concentrate tomato paste
+- 300 ml pureed tomatoes, or 3 tablespoon triple concentrate tomato paste

 - 100 ml vegetable or beef stock